 Industry-Academic Collaborative Program

 The program encourages collaboration and formation of new relationships between academic faculty and industry or community partners.
-Cross-disciplinary teams may apply for a maximum of $15,000 in direct expenses to advance device development efforts.
+Cross-disciplinary teams may apply for funding to advance device development efforts.
 The program must include a University of Minnesota faculty collaborator.
 Read more